-Introduction This document is part of a suite of policies that the CCG uses to drive its commissioning of healthcare.
-Each policy in that suite is a separate public document in its own right but will be applied with reference to other policies in that suite.
-D. P. 1 Policy 1.1 The CCG considers that sterilisation reversal does not accord with the 1.1 Principles of Appropriateness (i.e. the CCG considers that other services competing for the same CCG resource more clearly have a purpose of preserving life or of preventing grave health consequences) and therefore the CCG will commission this service only when exceptionality has been demonstrated in accordance with Section 8 below.
-2 Scope and definitions The state of the s 2.1 This policy is based on the CCGs Statement of Principles for Commissioning of Healthcare (19 January 2016).
-0.0 Decorate of atacilization in a consistence of the constant in the constant in the 2.2 Reversal of sterilisation is a surgical procedure involving the reconstruction of the vas deferens in males (vasovasostomy, vasoepididymostomy) and the reconstruction of the fallopian tubes or removal of clips from the fallopian tubes in females with the main aim of restoring fertility after a voluntary surgical sterilisation. < In some instances, vasectomy reversal is carried out in males to relieve post-vasectomy pain after failure of conservative management, while removal of clips may be done to relieve post tubal ligation syndrome (PTLS) in females.
-2.3 The scope of this policy includes requests for sterilisation reversal following voluntary sterilisation as a permanent contraceptive method, in people of either gender.
-0.4 The CCC responsible that a matient many have sentile factories and have 2.4 The CCG recognises that a patient may have certain features, such as: Having sterility after voluntary sterilisation as a permanent method of contraception Wishing to have a service provided for restoring fertility due to non-medical reasons e.g. loss of an only child, being in a new relationship.
-Being advised that they are clinically suitable for reversal of sterilisation, and i Information from clinical consultation on the draft policy.
+1.1 The ICB considers that sterilisation reversal does not accord with the Principles of Appropriateness (i.e. the ICB considers that other services competing for the same ICB resource more clearly have a purpose of preserving life or of preventing grave health consequences) and therefore the ICB will commission this service only when exceptionality has been demonstrated in accordance with Section 8 below.

+2. Scope and definitions

+- 2.1 This policy is based on the ICB's Statement of Principles for Commissioning of Healthcare (19 January 2016). - 2.2 Reversal of sterilisation is a surgical procedure involving the reconstruction of the vas deferens in males (vasovasostomy, vasoepididymostomy) and the reconstruction of the fallopian tubes or removal of clips from the fallopian tubes in females with the main aim of restoring fertility after a voluntary surgical sterilisation. - 2.3 In some instances, vasectomy reversal is carried out in males to relieve postvasectomy pain after failure of conservative management, while removal of clips may be done to relieve post tubal ligation syndrome (PTLS) in females. - 2.4 The scope of this policy includes requests for sterilisation reversal following voluntary sterilisation as a permanent contraceptive method, in people of either gender. - 2.5 The ICB recognises that a patient may have certain features, such as: - Having sterility after voluntary sterilisation as a permanent method of contraception - Wishing to have a service provided for restoring fertility due to non-medical reasons e.g. loss of an only child, being in a new relationship. - Being advised that they are clinically suitable for reversal of sterilisation, and - Be distressed by their sterility, post-vasectomy pain or post tubal ligation syndrome, and by the fact that they may not meet the criteria specified in this commissioning policy.